-The name of the party changed to Workers and Peasants Party of Bengal on 6 February 1926 at conference in Krishnanagar.
+The name of the party changed to Workers and Peasants Party of Bengal on 6 February 1926 at the conference in Krishnanagar.

-After the conference the underground Communist Party of India members joined the provincial Workers and Peasants Party of Bengal to carry out their activities.
+After the conference, the underground Communist Party of India members joined the provincial Workers and Peasants Party of Bengal to carry out their activities.

 Workers and Peasants Party of Bengal became the face of the communist movement, which was declared illegal.

 M.N.
-Roy in this period opposed nationalism in India and argued that India was not ready for socialist revolution.
+Roy in this period opposed nationalism in India and argued that India was not ready for the socialist revolution.

 M N Roy, Muzaffar Ahamed, S A Dange, Shaukat Usmani, Nalini Gupta, Singaravelu Chettiar, Ghulam Hussain were caught by the Government and were trailed for conspiring against the Government.